sdorra/airline/README.md

 ## License

-Airline is licensed under the Apache Software License Version 2.0, see provided **License.txt**
+Airline is licensed under the Apache Software License Version 2.0, see provided **LICENSE**

-See provided **Notice.md** for Copyright Holders
+See provided **NOTICE** for Copyright Holders

 ## Maven Artifacts